snltd/gurp/README.md

 # gurp

-Gurp is an almost certainly doomed attempt to write a configuration management tool with a Lisp front-end.
+Gurp is an almost certainly doomed attempt to write an illumos configuration management tool with a Lisp front-end.

 ## Design

-A user will write machine configurations using a thin [Janet](https://janet-lang.org/) DSL.
-Resources such as Unix users, SMF services, or ZFS datasets are described as Janet tables, but can, of course, be wrapped in, or contain, arbitrary Janet code.
+A user writes machine configurations using a thin [Janet](https://janet-lang.org/) DSL.
+Resources such as Unix users, SMF services, or ZFS datasets have their properties described as Janet tables, but can, of course, be wrapped in, or contain, arbitrary Janet code.
 Resources may reference properties of other resources.